ros2/console_bridge_vendor/Quality_Declaration.md

 ### ABI and ABI Stability Within a Released ROS Distribution [1.vi]

-`console_bridge_vendor` will not break API nor ABI within a released ROS distribution, i.e. no major releases once the ROS distribution is released.
+As `console_bridge_vendor` does not come with its own API/ABI, changes will not affect API/ABI stability.

 ## Change Control Process [2]